OctopusDeploy/blog/blog/2021-01/real-world-release-management/index.md

 - Typically, applications need to be deployed in a specific order.
 Deploy the database first, followed by the API, then the scheduling service, and finally the UI.
 Any issues during the deployment should stop everything.
 - How and when changes are approved vary from company to company.
 It is not uncommon for a release's approval to occur on Tuesday for a Thursday night deployment.

 To solve these issues, we need a "parent project" to coordinate all these "child projects."
-Unlike the child projects, the parent project only needs to deploy to **Staging** and **Proudction**.
+Unlike the child projects, the parent project only needs to deploy to **Staging** and **Production**.

 ## Introducing the Deploy Child Octopus Deploy Project Step Template